-- 780sq km of tenure covering the entire greenstone belt and containing over 200 historic workings provides large exploration upside;
+- 780km2 of highly prospective tenure covering the entire greenstone belt and containing over 200 historic workings provides large exploration upside;

-- the Klondyke Prospect has a current 2012 JORC Code compliant Inferred Resource of 20Mt at 1.79g/t Au for 1.15 million ounces and includes 750,000 ounces in the Indicated Category;
+- Klondyke Prospect has a current 2012 JORC Code compliant Inferred Resource of 20Mt at 1.79g/t Au for 1.15 million ounces and includes 750,000 ounces in the Indicated Category;